Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Filtering two-parameter Poisson--Dirichlet HMMs

 \subsection{Model structure and latent process dynamics}

 We now formalize the statistical model.
-The latent process is a two-parameter Poisson--Dirichlet diffusion $X := (X(t), t \ge 0)$, with parameters $(\alpha,\theta)$ for $0 \le \alpha < 1$ and $\theta \ge -\alpha$.
-This infinite-dimensional process models time-evolving frequencies of unobserved categories---e.g., species proportions or cluster sizes in graphs (cf.~Fig.~\ref{fig:infectious})---with continuous paths in the ordered infinite simplex, i.e., decreasingly ordered vectors summing to 1.
+The latent process is a two-parameter Poisson--Dirichlet diffusion $X := (X(t), t \ge 0)$ with parameters $(\alpha,\theta)$, where $0 \le \alpha < 1$ and $\theta \ge -\alpha$.
+This infinite-dimensional process models time-evolving frequencies of unobserved categories, such as species proportions or cluster sizes in graphs (cf.~Fig.~\ref{fig:infectious}), with continuous paths in the ordered infinite simplex, that is, decreasingly ordered vectors summing to one.
 We assume $X(0) \sim \PD$, the two-parameter Poisson--Dirichlet \emph{distribution}, which is the stationary law of the diffusion.
 It is defined as the law of the decreasing rearrangement $(W_{1}, W_{2}, \dots)^{\downarrow}$ of the stick-breaking process: